-- Mound visits without a pitching change shall be limited to five per team, per nine innings.
-For any extra-innings played, each team shall be entitled to one additional nonpitching change mound visit per inning.
-NOT APPLICABLE TO AMATEUR BASEBALL - (2) For purposes of this Rule 5.10(m), a manager or coach trip to the mound to meet with the pitcher shall constitute a visit.
+- (1) Mound visits without a pitching change shall be limited to four per team, per nine innings.
+For any extra inning played, each team shall be entitled to one additional non-pitching-change mound visit in that inning, which if not used in that inning, will not carry over to any subsequent extra inning played. - (2) For purposes of this Rule 5.10(m), a manager or coach trip to the mound to meet with the pitcher shall constitute a visit.
 A player leaving his position to confer with the pitcher, including a pitcher leaving the mound to confer with another player, shall also constitute a visit, regardless of where the visit occurs or the length of the visit.
 Visits by a manager, coach or player to join a mound visit already in progress shall not constitute an independent visit.
-In addition, the following shall not constitute visits:
+In addition, the following shall not constitute visits: - (A) Discussions between pitchers and position player(s) that occur between batters in the normal course of play and do not require either the position player(s) or the pitcher to relocate; - (B) Visits by position players to the mound solely to clean spikes, provided the player does not confer with the pitcher;